cturpn/Tools/OwlTasker/README.md

 ## Usage
 Following Options are available:

 OwlTasker -h / --help
   List Options and Usage

 OwlTasker -t
   List all tasks

 OwlTasker -c
   Create a new task

-OwlTasker -d [ \<Nr> | all ]
+OwlTasker -d [ \<nr> | all ]
   Delete all or specified task (by assigned Nr)